mbhulin/OrientTutorial/create_new_database.md

 The second instruction gets a new connection to the database from the factory.
 Since we want to define the structure of the database we do not use transactions and use ``factory.getNoTx()`` instead of ``factory.getTx()``.

 ### Create a Graph Database using the Document API
-Are you annoyed that you have to use *plocal mode* to create a database?
+Do you prefer *remote mode* to create a database?
 This subsection explains an alternative creating a database which also works in *remote mode*.
 However you can very well skip this subsection and go on with the tutorial.

-Since a graph database in OrientDB is a special document database with the special classes V for Vertices and E for Edges you can create a graph database using the document API.
+Since a graph database in OrientDB is a special *document database* with the special classes V for Vertices and E for Edges you can create a graph database using the document API.
 After having created the database you can then connect to it on the remote server using ``OrientGraphFactory()`` as you saw in the last section.
 The newly created database automatically gets three users, one of them is the admin user with the credentials "admin", "admin".

 ```java
 try {